darius/cant/guide.md

 - `(optional pattern1 ... pattern_n)` matches a list of length 0 to n,
   where any elements that do exist match the corresponding subpattern.

+- `(or pattern1 ... pattern_n)` tries each pattern in turn, and succeeds
+  iff any pattern succeeds.
+There's an obvious issue: what if the different patterns produce different bindings?
+Currently we just drop any bindings from any subpattern.
+Ultimately I want to make this require that all the subpatterns create the same bindings, or maybe just that there are none created at all.

 ## The callable-message idiom